Oosterland (1684)

+The Oosterland was a large 17th-century East Indiaman of the Dutch East India Company (Dutch: Vereenigde Oost-Indische Compagnie; VOC).
+The VOC was established in 1602.
+The ship was wrecked along with another ship by the ship the Kallendijk on 24 May 1695.
+The shipwreck was discovered by amateur divers in 1988 on the South African coast a few hundred metres from the entrance to Milnerton Lagoon at the mouth of the Salt River.
+Excavation of the wreck started in the early 1990s in combination with the University of Cape Town and was led by Bruno Werz.

 Ship

 The Oosterland was built in 1685 for the Chamber of Zeeland at the VOC ship yard in Middelburg.
 She undertook her maiden voyage on 25 November 1685 from Wielingen (Chamber of Zeeland) stopping at Santiago (Cabo Verde) from 12 March 1686 till 23 March 1686 and then at the Cape of Good Hope from 17 May 1686 till 8 June 1686 and arrived at Batavia on 31 July 1686.

 The ship was a Dutch "Mirror Return Ship" (Spiegelretourschip) built as an East Indiaman for transport between the Dutch Republic and the settlements and strongholds of the Dutch East India Company in the East Indies.
 Under the captainship of Karel de Marville the ship departed on 29 January 1688 from Wielingen and carried Huguenot refugee families to the Cape of Good Hope where she arrived on 25 April 1688 4 people died on this voyage.

 The ship undertook 4 voyages during her service with 3 of those used to carry expensive Asiatic products such as textiles, indigo, tropical woods, nuts, baskets and special porcelain.